 With a mandate well beyond books, the North Vancouver District Public Library, was a local leader in providing innovative programming and access to its materials and services.
-The move to take traditional paper and pivot to virtual services was quick and provided much needed escape and connection in early days of the Covid-19 pandemic.
+The move to take traditional paper and pivot to virtual services was quick and provided a much needed escape and community connection in early days of the Covid-19 pandemic.

 When everything changed

 As the Covid-10 March closures unfolded throughout our community, it was perhaps the closure of the North Vancouver District Public Library that was felt most widely.
-From social seniors to parents and babies, from those on the society’s fringes to community-building groups – and everyone in between have always been welcome at the library until the doors were forced shut.
+From social seniors to parents and babies, from those on the society’s fringes to community-building groups – and everyone in between has always been welcome at the library until the doors were forced shut.

 “For many of us, early March was a challenging time as we started to hear about COVID-19 impacting our community here, and particularly as we learned about the devastating outbreak at the Lynn Valley Care Centre where we make regular trips for Home Library Service Patrons,” said Jacqueline van Dyk, director of library services.
 “Our hearts were with our community as we navigated the challenges presented by the pandemic in real-time, as they were unfolding before us.”

 The NVDPL was asked to close its doors by the local health authority on March 16.
 Many people hearing the news took the last few hours to stock up on materials.

 “My initial thoughts were focused on how we could keep our community and staff safe,” said van Dyk.
 “While everything was still very day-to-day, the one thing that became clear was that our service to the community is so vital.”

 The library and its staff are well aware of the place it has in the community – well beyond just books.
 Their mandate to support all residents coloured their priorities as the organization addressed its role for the coming months.